Curriculum Vitae

 University of British Columbia Okanagan

-WhatA biochemistry teaching lab needs reliable infrastructure — working equipment, stocked reagents, trained TAs, animal-care compliance — or experiments fail and students lose lab time.
+WhatA teaching lab needs working equipment, stocked reagents, and trained TAs, or experiments fail.

 2025